meetoseh/backend/docs/redis/keys.md

         - `event`: the event to forward, which is enum-discriminated by type, where type is one of `thinking-bar`, `thinking-spinner`, or `error`, and the rest can be found by reading the websocket documentation for `/api/2/journals/chat` (specifically the events there)

+- `ps:sticky_random_group_numbers` is used by `lib/sticky_random_groups.py` to keep
+  sticky random numbers associated with group names in sync, since the name of the group is allowed to change.
+Messages are formatted as `(uint32, blob, uint8[, 256 bit blob])` where the parts are:
+  - length of the group name
+  - the group name
+  - either `0x00` to indicate the group should be purged, or `0x01` to indicate the group should be set to the given random number
+  - the 256 bit random number to associate with the group name (only if the previous byte is `0x01`) all numbers are big-endian encoded.